The LAT performance is governed primarily by three things:

 The IRF is the mapping between the incoming photon flux and the detected events.
 'Detection' depends not only on the LAT hardware but also on the processing that calculates the event parameters from the observables and assigns probabilities that an event is a photon.
 Indeed, the different event cuts are based on tradeoffs between the non-photon background, the effective area and the spatial and energy resolution; these cuts result in analysis classes (see the section on LAT Data Products).

 To evaluate the LAT response, a dedicated Monte Carlo simulation is performed.
 A large number of gamma-ray events are simulated in order to cover all possible photon inclination angles and energies with good statistics.
 This is based on the best available representation of the physics interactions, the instrument, and the on-board and ground processing to produce event classes (see Atwood et al. 2009 and Ackerman et al. 2012).
 The comparison between the properties of the simulated events within a given event class and the input photons gives the instrument response functions.

-The IRF is factored into three terms: efficiency in terms of the detector's effective area, and resolution as given by the point-spread function (PSF) and energy dispersion.
+The IRF is factored into three terms: efficiency in terms of the detector's effective area, resolution as given by the point-spread function (PSF), and energy dispersion.
 The components of the IRFs are the measured representation of the corresponding figures of merit in terms of the photon true energy and incidence angle.
 The values associated with each parameterization are defined within the Fermi Science Tools calibration database (CALDB) which is included in the Science Tools distribution.
 The forms for these functions are presented in the subsequent sections.